quixio/quix-streams/docs/connectors/sources/gcp-pubsub-source.md

 ## Source Processing Guarantees

-The GCP PubSub Source offers "at-least-once" guarantees.
+The GCP PubSub Source offers "at-least-once" guarantees: there is no confirmation that message acknowledgements for the GCP PubSub Subscriber succeeded.

-As such, in rare circumstances, messages may be produced to your outbound topic more than once (and additionally out of order) due to the commit structure of the PubSub ecosystem.
+As such, in rare circumstances where acknowledgement ends up failing, messages may be processed (produced) more than once (and additionally, out of their original order).

 ## Topic